 What is Extreme Programming (XP)?

-Extreme Programming (XP) is an Agile software development methodology that emphasizes customer satisfaction, teamwork, and adaptability.
-Developed in the 1990s by Kent Beck, XP aims to improve software quality and responsiveness to changing customer requirements.
+Extreme Programming (XP) is an Agile methodology created by Kent Beck in the 1990s.
+It emphasizes customer satisfaction, teamwork, and adaptability.
+XP aims to improve software quality and responsiveness to changing requirements.

 Core Values of XP